Bullrich/gh-action-node-update-deps/README.md

           npm-registry-url: 'https://domain/pkgs'   # Registry where the scope can be available.
 Optional.
           pre-commit-script: npm run build          # defaults to not running anything
           pull-request-labels: test                 # defaults to 'dependencies'
+          requested-user: bullrich                  # Not required.
+User to request the review
+          requested-team: frontend-devs             # Not required.
+Team to request the review
 ```